Terrified (film): Release

 Terrified was first screened at the Mórbido Fest 2017 in Mexico, followed by an international premiere at the 33rd Mar del Plata International Film Festival.
 The film received a general release in Argentina on 3 May 2018, opening on a smaller-than-average number of screens (80) but coming seventh at the box office on its opening weekend.

 In the United States, Canada and the UK, Terrified was made available for home viewing via the streaming service Shudder.

 Reception

-On the review aggregator website Rotten Tomatoes Terrified holds a "83% fresh" rating, based on 12 reviews, representing a positive response from critics.
+On the review aggregator website Rotten Tomatoes Terrified holds an "83% fresh" rating, based on 12 reviews, representing a positive response from critics.
 Vulture placed it among its "Best Horror Movies of 2018 (So Far)", writing: "Terrified won best horror feature at this year’s Fantastic Fest, and is an absolutely excellent tale of the supernatural featuring some amazing deaths and creature effects.
 Fans of Insidious and The Conjuring should be big fans of this one, too."
 Kim Newman called it "[e]ffectively spooky stuff" after viewing it at the London FrightFest Film Festival in 2018.

 Future

-In December 2018, it was reported that Guillermo del Toro intends to produce a remake of the film for Searchlight Pictures.
+In December 2018, it was reported that Guillermo del Toro would produce a remake of the film for Fox Searchlight Pictures, with Rugna returning to direct and Sacha Gervasi writing.
+In April 2026, the remake moved to Warner Bros.
+Pictures with Noah Hawley now directing.

 During the COVID-19 pandemic lockdowns, writer-director Demián Rugna revealed he was working on the second draft of a script for a sequel, Terrified 2.